qfwc258/circuidipity/content/2015-02-08-supercharge-a-home-router-using-openwrt-pt2.rst

 Getting its start hacking the original `Linksys WRT54G <https://en.wikipedia.org/wiki/Linksys_WRT54G_series#WRT54G>`_, OpenWrt and its volunteer developers now support a `wide and growing range of hardware <http://wiki.openwrt.org/toh/start>`_.
 The project hosts software packages that lay out a smorgasboard of extra possibilities: more network tools with more fine-grained controls, plus a range of server capabilities... manage printers, connect external USB drives for backup, host files/torrents/VOIP/VPNs.

-I am exploring an OpenWrt-supported `TP-Link TL-WDR3600 <http://wiki.openwrt.org/toh/tp-link/tl-wdr3600>`_ router:
+I replaced the default firmware and now exploring an OpenWrt-supported `TP-Link TL-WDR3600 <http://wiki.openwrt.org/toh/tp-link/tl-wdr3600>`_ router:

 * dual 2.4GHz 802.11bgn and 5GHz 802.11an wifi with detachable antennas
 * 4 Port 10/100/1000 LAN